Phil Hughes (baseball): Scouting report

-By early 2011, Hughes's velocity on his fastball was down several mph; John Harper of the New York Daily News speculated that Hughes's overuse of the cutter was to blame, not a dead arm.
+In early 2011, Hughes's fastball velocity had dropped by several miles per hour.
 Hughes continued to use the cutter into the start of the 2012 season; he posted a 7.88 ERA in April, throwing the cutter about 12% of the time in this span.
 In early May, Hughes dropped the cutter from his repertoire, using it only 1.2% of the time for the rest of the year.

+In mid-2012, Hughes developed a low-80s slider that he used against right-handers.

-Hughes throws a disproportionate number of his pitches high in the strike zone and above the zone.
+Hughes threw a disproportionate number of his pitches high in the strike zone and above the zone.